From blizzards to torrential rain, extreme weather dominates across the U.S.

 Forecasters say the combination of heavy snow and strong winds may also trigger avalanches near mountains in Colorado.
 An avalanche watch is in effect until Monday night.

-Parts of northern California are under a flood watch until Saturday night.
+Parts of northern California were under a flood watch on Saturday.
 Eureka is expected to see between 2 to 4 inches of rain in coastal plans and valleys, while 5 to 8 inches of rain in higher elevations.
 The downpour may produce minor flooding and mudslides.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.